HassanAliKadhem/hassanalikadhem/README.md

 ### Hi there 👋

 I am a highly motivated developer.
-I teach at 🇧🇭 Bahrain polytechnic and i'm also a student at Reboot01 coding institute. i like using Dart, Flutter, Typescript, C#, Java and Go you can contact me through my email hassanali92.ha@gmail.com
+I teach at 🇧🇭 Bahrain polytechnic and i'm also a student at Reboot01 coding institute. i like using Dart, Flutter, Typescript, C#, Rust and Go you can contact me through my email hassanali92.ha@gmail.com

 - 🔭 I’m currently working on my Typing Practice game, a Freshrss mobile client and a new 3d platformer game
-- 🌱 I’m currently learning Flutter, Javascript, Typescript and svelte
+- 🌱 I’m currently learning Rust, Flutter, Javascript, Typescript and Svelte

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=HassanAliKadhem&theme=github)